My first homebuilt BASS

 Next job is gluing the neck and the finger board.

-The best bonding agent is natural glue, but I didn't know where I can get it,
+The best bonding agent is natural glue, but I didn't know where I can get

 I used ordinary chemical bond for wood.